RBMHTechnology/vind/README.md

 ![Versioning policy](./docs/images/versioning_policy.png)

-Regarding the release process, prior to every non _hot fix_ release, a **release candidate** would be published to be tested on an staging environment as closest as possible to production.
+Regarding the release process, prior to every non _hot fix_ release, a **release candidate** would be published to be tested on an staging environment as close as possible to production.
 These releases will apply the previous described name schema followed by _RCa_ suffix, being **a** the release candidate iteration number.
 I.e., _vind-v1.3.0-RC1_ would be the first release candidate for version 1.2.6 which, if rejected due to bugs found in staging environment, will be released again after fixing as __vind-v1.3.0-RC2__.
 After approval, the artifact will be released